Non-archimedean tame topology and stably dominated types: Branching points

-\prf Let us first prove uniqueness .
+\prf Let us first prove uniqueness.
 Suppose $c'$ and $c''$ are two such paths.
 By \lemref{p4} and \lemref{unramified-unique}, $c'(t)=c''(t)$ for sufficiently large $t$.
 By continuity, $\{t: c'(t)=c''(t) \}$ is closed.
 Let $t_1$ be the smallest $t$ such that $c'(t)=c''(t)$.
 Then we have two germs of paths lifting $c$ beginning with $c'(t)$, namely the continuations of $c',c''$.
 So $c'(t)$ is a forward-branching point, and hence $t \leq t_0$.
 This proves uniqueness on $[t_0,\infty)$.

 Now let us prove existence.
-Since we are aiming to show existence of a unique and definable object, we may increase the base field; so we may assume the base field $F \models \ACVF$.
+Since we are aiming to show existence of a unique and definable object, we may increase the base field; so we may assume the base field $F$ \tcb{is a maximally complete model of $\ACVF$}.